kevin-helliwell/elvui_updater/README.md

 - Unzips file, returns folder with files in it

-- Looks inside folder:
+- Looks inside folder

-- Checks if matching files with \_OLD suffix exist already in addon directory:
+- Checks if matching files with \_OLD suffix exist already in addon directory

 - If true, deletes files with \_OLD suffix

 **NOTE: This basically checks if this program has been run already so that it doesn't block itself in the next step.**

-- Checks if matching files exist already in addon directory:
+- Checks if matching files exist already in addon directory

 - If true, adds OLD suffix to file names in addon directory